Backstage Studio Productions/BSP Lounge, Kingston:

 Contact info: The Chance Theater, 6 Crannell St., Poughkeepsie, NY 12601 (845) 471-1966; http://www.thechancetheater.com

-In addition to live performances from local and national bands, The Colony Cafe offers instructional dance classes.
-With the original 1929 espresso bar intact and large wood-burning fireplace, the striking Colony features a comfy, funky setting in a unique, turn-of-the-century historic hotel.
-This hotel was built in 1927 and served as a stopover for guests who would then make the journey up Rock City Road to Overlook Mountain.
-The Colony closed for many years, but re-opened in 2000 and is one of the main venues for live music in Woodstock.
+The Colony is a live music venue with late night food located in the village of Woodstock.
+This former hotel was built in 1927 and served as a stopover for guests who would then make the journey up Rock City Road to Overlook Mountain.
+The Colony closed for many years, but re-opened in 2000 and yet again in 2017 and is one of the main venues for live music in Woodstock.
+The Colony has live music 5 nights a week and an open mic night on Monday nights.
 It’s just a few steps from the Woodstock Music Shop.

 Firebird Grill & Lounge, Rhinebeck: